wangkanai/interview/README.md

 ## Solution setup

-I would like to see you create the
+I have create the base working solution for you already with basic folder structure.